 - Cross-platform takes less time for development and testing

 - Native applications have access to 100% of Android and iOS hardware

 - Engineers face fewer challenges in developing android or ios custom functional features

-HD games, complex animation apps are better to be native as they will get access to local files and hardware and will perform faster and smoother.
+HD games and complex animation apps are better be native as they will get access to local files and hardware and will perform faster and smoother.
 It takes more time to build a native app but you’ll never have to worry about the quality and user experience though.

-- Medium complexity social media app starts with $35 000 and the cost for a cross-platform one starts with $30 000
+- Medium complexity social media app starts at $35 000 and the cost for a cross-platform one starts at $30 000

 The minimum price for developing native Android or iOS applications of simple complexity is approximately $35k.
 The price can go as high as many features you need to develop.
 That’s why building native apps can be pretty expensive, especially if you want to develop iOS and Android mobile solutions at the same time.
 If you can not predict costs at the beginning of the project, it’s always better to talk with a digital expert who can estimate costs and help you be aware of the final price of the product.

 The starting price for a medium cross-platform app would be about $30k.
 Price also depends on the software provider’s location.
-Hiring the US engineers will be more expensive as an hourly rate there is higher than in Western Europe or Eastern Europe.
-Ukraine provides technology expertise that is very competitive with American’s.
+What’s the top mobile app development company in the USA?
+Hiring US engineers will be more expensive as the hourly rate there is higher than in Western Europe or Eastern Europe.
+Ukraine provides technology expertise that is very competitive with Americans.
 Being the biggest country in Europe, the Ukrainian talent pool is enormous.
-Lviv, Kyiv and Kharkiv software companies provide high quality cross-platform and native application development for the US clients as well as for clients all across the world.
+Lviv, Kyiv, and Kharkiv software companies provide high-quality cross-platform and native application development for US clients as well as for clients all across the world.